thomashkolbe/8080_Home_Computer/README.md

   graphic and sound commands would need to be disabled.

-* Add an I2C bus controller like the PCF8584 to be able to connect I2C devices like displays, sensors, actuators, and EEPROMs (w.g. for program storage).
+* Add an I2C bus controller like the PCF8584 to be able to connect I2C devices like displays, sensors, actuators, and EEPROMs (e.g. for program storage).
 Create proper BASIC commands for I2C bus operation.